Ford recently announced that its Fiesta model has now overtaken the defunct Escort as the company’s best-selling vehicle of all time.

 There are many more cars on the road now than ever before due to the UK’s expanding population, the proliferation of finance providers and the popularity of car loans.
 The SMMT reports that the British automobile industry has grown for thirty consecutive months up to August 2014, and September shows no signs of slowing down.
 New car registrations are increasing at a rate of just over 10% year on year.

 Generally speaking, secured loans such as the ones on offer from Evolution Money are the cheapest way to borrow the money needed for a new car unless you have the cash to buy it outright.
 And who does these days?
-Alternatively, you can go to a leasing company such as Intelligent Car Leasing and get a new car for a simple monthly payment with nothing to pay back at the end.
+Alternatively, you can go to a leasing company and get a new car for a simple monthly payment with nothing to pay back at the end.

 The total sales figures quoted are from the middle of 2014.